The efficiency of resource allocation mechanisms for budget-constrained users: Open problems and possible extensions

 In spite of the lower bound in Theorem \ref{thm:lower-bound-known}, whether budget-aware resource allocation mechanisms can have an $\lpoa$ better than $2-1/n$ is an important open problem.
 This seems to be a technically non-trivial and extremely challenging task though.

 Another possible extension of our setting could be to allow the players to declare their budgets to the mechanism in addition to their scalar signal.
 Taking this approach to its extreme, one could imagine resource allocation mechanisms which ask the players to submit {\em multi-dimensional} signals.
-At first glance, this seems to lead to much more powerful mechanisms than the ones we have considered here.
-Surprisingly, this {\em higher level of expressiveness} has no consequences to the $\lpoa$ at all and our lower bound of $2-1/n$ captures such mechanisms as well.
+At first glance, this seems to lead to much more powerful mechanisms than the ones we have considered here (since a signal consisting of many scalars could allow a player to encode her valuation function and budget).
+Surprisingly, this {\em higher level of expressiveness}~\citep{DFP18} has no consequences to the $\lpoa$ at all and our lower bound of $2-1/n$ captures such mechanisms as well.
 Indeed, by inspecting the two games used in the proof of Theorem \ref{thm:lower-bound}, we can verify that the same signal vector (no matter whether signals are single- or multi-dimensional) leads to the same allocation by the mechanism and the same strategic behavior of the players in both games.
 This observation applies to the proof of Theorem \ref{thm:lower-bound-known} as well.

 Finally, we believe that the liquid welfare is an appropriate efficiency benchmark for auctions with budget-constrained players.
-The recent paper \cite{AFGR15} studies the $\lpoa$ of simultaneous first-price auctions; obtaining similar results for other auction formats (e.g., see \cite{RST16} for a recent survey) is certainly important.
+The recent paper by \citet{AFGR15} studies the $\lpoa$ of simultaneous first-price auctions; obtaining similar results for other auction formats (e.g., see the recent survey of \citet{RST16}) is certainly important.
 Needless to say, we do not expect that the liquid welfare is unique as a measure of efficiency in settings with budgets.
 Defining alternative efficiency benchmarks and studying the price of anarchy with respect to them would shed extra light to the strengths and weaknesses of auction mechanisms.